jyj5558/theta/README.md

 We need to find reference assembly accession information for as many species as possible.
 Whenever possible, we will target Chromosome level RefSeq assemblies on NCBI.
 Once the target assembly is located for a particular species, we will use the accession number, assembly name and url path (found under the FTP links on the right side of NCBI) and assembly name to download resources effeciently.

-**Download reference assembly - step1.sh**
+**Download reference assembly - step1_ref_download.sh**

 This script downloads reference, repeat, and annotation data.

 If a masked genome isn't available (i.e. rm.out), script will create one using the mammal repeat library --- you should update this if you use non-mammals!

-User will need to input (paste) information for the following variables within the step1 file (the one in the archive folder) if using a stand-alone script (i.e., not using nextflow script):
+User will need to input (paste) information for the following variables within the step1 file (the one in the original_scripts folder) if using a stand-alone script (i.e., not using nextflow script):

 `Genus_species`: this is used in the directory naming to make browsing a bit more doable for us humans